oppia/oppia/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Add videos/screenshots of the user-facing interface to demonstrate that the changes made in this PR work correctly.
+If proof cannot be provided include a sentence saying "No proof of changes needed because {{Reason}}" and the reason why proof of changes cannot be provided.
 -->

 ## PR Pointers